GalacticBot/modmail/README.md

 `!markunread [user|channel]` - Marks the thread unread.
 `!mmlogs <user> [page]` - Shows user's past modmail.
 `!mmqueue` - Shows users in queue.
+`!id [channel]` - Get the target user ID for the modmail thread.
+Can be used without the channel argument in a modmail channel, outside of a modmail channel will return the user ID for the channel's target if available.

 The bot has an `!eval` command which you can grant access to in the config file.